Annual School Report

 CTE

-Business and Economics – Skyline’s DECA Chapter of 525 Business and Economics students, which is the largest in the State of Washington and 10th largest worldwide, qualified 304 students for the State competition where 57 qualified to compete at the International Career Development Competition (ICDC).
-At ICDC, 18 students earned top 10 honors including one Champion.
-These students combined results earned Skyline’s Chapter the honor of being in the top 10 of the most successful teams worldwide in 2023 after their back-to-back world championships in 2021 and 2022.
+Business and Economics: Skyline’s DECA Chapter of 525 Business and Economics students, which is the largest in the State of Washington and 10th largest worldwide, qualified 236 students for the State competition where 54 qualified to compete at the International Career Development Competition (ICDC).
+Due to IB Exams, 39 students attended the ICDC Conference.
+At ICDC, 4 students earned top 10 honors.

-Criminal Justice classes were enhanced by a number of guest speakers this year including a retired FBI Supervisory Special Agent, a Washington State Patrol Detective, a number of King County Prosecutors, and two District Court Judges.
-Some if the special topics covered in the course included Use of Force by Law Enforcement, Extremist Groups, Gun Rights and Gun Laws, Mock Trial, Capital Punishment and different approaches to the rehabilitation of incarcerated people.
+Criminal Justice: Classes were enhanced by a number of guest speakers over the course of the year including a retired FBI Supervisory Special Agent, Washington State Patrol Detective, a number of King County Prosecutors, a District Court Judge.
+Some of the special topics covered in the course included Use of Force by Law Enforcement, Extremist Groups, Gun Rights and Gun Laws, Mock Trial, Capital Punishment and different approaches to rehabilitation of incarcerated people.

-Police Science/Forensics classes enjoyed a great deal of interest once again and also included a new course offering.
-Students were able to develop expertise in forensics techniques such as Fingerprints, various types of Impression evidence, Blood Stain evidence, Forensic Anthropology and Pathology.
-Guest Speakers from King County AFIS, the FBI and Washington State Crime Lab and Washington State Patrol also added to the students' exposure to various careers they could pursue in this area.
+Police Science/Forensics: Classes enjoyed a great deal of interest once again.
+Students were able to gain an understanding in forensics techniques such as Fingerprints, various types of Impression evidence, Blood Stain evidence, Forensic Anthropology and Pathology, Arson Investigations, Forensic glass analysis, auto investigations, ballistics, and interrogation techniques.
+Guest Speakers from King County Fire Investigators, the FBI and Washington State Patrol also added to the student's exposure to various careers they could pursue in this area.

 Computer Science: Skyline Technology Student Association (TSA) club earned top awards in Washington TSA conference held in March 2023.
 Software development and Animatronics teams each won first places and Board Game Design team won third place.
 The club doubled in size to 60 in 2022.